Help us match you with local pros in your area

 Get written quotes before beginning any HVAC work.
 The quote should outline costs for both labor and materials.
 Read all terms carefully before signing.

 Generally, your HVAC system should be inspected twice a year.
 After that inspection, your HVAC technician will tell you what services are needed.
 You should also call a technician if you notice any new issues, like leaks, strange noises, or unusual smells.
-If your home has ductwork, it should be serviced every few years.
+If you have ductwork in your home, it should be serviced every few years.

-The best times of the year to have your HVAC system inspected are during the spring and fall.
+The best times to have an HVAC inspection are during the spring and fall.
 Technicians are generally less busy during these times, making it easier to get an appointment.
-This also helps get your system ready for the summer and winter, the times of the year when it sees the most use.
+This also ensures that your system is ready for the summer and winter, which is when it normally gets the most use.

-You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
-During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at a time.
-You could also consider purchasing a smart thermostat.
+You can save energy throughout the year by making it easier for your HVAC system to maintain the temperature of your home.
+Always keep your thermostat as close to the outside temperature as you can, and try to adjust it only a few degrees at once.
+You could also consider a smart thermostat.

 There are a number of ways you can make your HVAC system more energy-efficient: